mikesimons/kpatch/README.md

 - `metadata.label.app == "my-app"`
 - `metadata.name =~ "^stdio"`

-## Expressions
+## Actions
-Expressions are manipulations that will be applied to resources.
+Action expressions are manipulations that will be applied to resources.
 Manifests can be dropped, merged and modified.
 Some example expressions:
 - `drop()` - Excludes the manifest from output
 - `metadata.name = metadata.name + "-my-suffix"` - Appends `-my-suffix` to `metadata.name` field.